nanoc/nanoc.app/content/docs/4-basic-concepts.md

 Filters
 -------

-Filters are used for transforming an item's content.
-For example, the ERB filter interprets the item's content as text with embedded Ruby, executes the embedded Ruby and returns the result.
+Filters are used for transforming an item’s content.
+For example, the ERB filter interprets the item’s content as text with embedded Ruby, executes the embedded Ruby and returns the result.

 Each filter has an identifier (a symbol), which is used in the call to `#filter` in a compilation rule.